 Voters may verify their registration, polling place, sample ballot, and absentee ballot status at My Vote Wisconsin.

-Absentee voting locations are established by the Common Council at least two weeks before absentee voting begins for an election.
+Absentee voting locations are established by the Common Council prior to each election.

 You will receive your ballot and absentee certification statement as attachments to an email message.
 You will need to print the ballot and certification statement on paper and send them back to the City Clerk's Office through the mail.
 Absentee ballots must be received in the Clerk’s Office in time for delivery to the polls on Election Day.